French frigate Méduse (1810): Raft

 Méduse was not carrying enough lifeboats to transport all of the passengers to safety in a single trip.
-Plans were proposed to use the ship's launches to ferry the passengers and crew to shore, 50 km away, which was expected to require at least two boat trips.
-Numerous ideas for lightening Méduse and immediately coming off the reef were also proposed, in particular that of building a raft on to which the crew could unload her cargo.
+Instead, it was proposed that the ship's launches should ferry the passengers and crew to shore, 50 km away, in two separate trips.
+Numerous ideas for lightening Méduse in an effort to lift her off the reef were also proposed, such as building a raft so cargo could be safely removed.

-A raft measuring 20 m long and 7 m wide was soon constructed with wood salvaged from the wreck, and was nicknamed "la Machine" by the crew.
-On 5 July, a gale developed and Méduse showed signs of breaking up.
-The passengers and crew panicked, and Chaumareys decided to evacuate the frigate immediately, leaving no time to enact the original plan of making multiple ferry trips to shore.
-Instead, it was suggested that the raft could be used to carry passengers and Méduses longboats could tow the raft to safety; 146 men and one woman boarded the woefully unstable raft.
-The raft had few supplies and no means of steering or navigation.
-Much of its deck was underwater.
-Seventeen men decided to stay with the disabled Méduse, and the rest boarded the ship's longboats.
+A raft measuring 20 m long and 7 m wide was soon constructed with salvaged wood planks and was nicknamed "la Machine" by the crew.
+On 5 July, a gale developed and Méduse's battered hull began to break up.
+The passengers and crew panicked, and Chaumareys decided to evacuate the frigate immediately rather than enact the original plan to make two trips.
+The raft was hastily repurposed for moving passengers and the Méduse's longboats were rigged to tow it behind them; this left 146 men and 1 woman on an improvised craft that struggled to hold their weight.
+The raft could carry few supplies, had no means of steering, no navigational tools, and took on water easily.
+Seventeen men, fearing disaster, chose to stay with the sinking Méduse and await rescue.

-The crews of the boats soon realised that towing the raft was impractical and began to fear being overwhelmed by the desperate survivors aboard the raft.
-After travelling only a few kilometres, it was decided that the tow ropes should be cut, leaving the raft and its occupants to their fate.
-The lifeboats, with the captain and Governor Schmaltz aboard, sailed away to safety.
-Some landed immediately on the coast of Africa, with most of the survivors making their way overland to Senegal, though some died on the way.
+The crew in the launches soon found that pulling the raft slowed them down considerably and became worried that the passengers might overwhelm them.
+After travelling only a few kilometers, they cut the tow line and abandoned the raft's occupants.
+The lifeboats, which carried the captain, Governor Schmaltz, and other high-ranking persons, were the first to reach the coast of Africa.
+Most of the boats' survivors made it to safety in French Senegal, though some died as they travelled overland.

 On the raft, the situation deteriorated rapidly.
-Among the provisions were casks of wine instead of water.
-Fights broke out between the officers and passengers on one hand, and the sailors and soldiers on the other.
+Instead of water, only wine had been packed; drunken fights broke out between the officers and passengers on one hand, and the sailors and soldiers on the other.
 On the first night adrift, 20 men were killed or committed suicide.
-Stormy weather threatened, and only the centre of the raft was secure.
-Dozens died either in fighting to get to the centre or because they were washed overboard by the waves.
-Rations dwindled rapidly; by the fourth day there were only 67 people left alive on the raft, and some resorted to cannibalism (part of the Custom of the Sea) to survive.
+A storm then hit, and more survivors were either trampled to death in a panic or swept overboard to drown.
+Rations dwindled rapidly; by the fourth day there were only 67 people left alive on the raft, and some resorted to cannibalism (as part of the custom of the sea) to survive.
 On the eighth day, the fittest decided to throw the weak and wounded overboard, leaving just 15 men remaining, all of whom survived another four days until their rescue on 17 July by the brig Argus, which accidentally encountered them.